openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 # Periods and instants

-A period can be a month, a year, `n` successive months, `n` successive years or the eternity.
+A period can be a day, a month, a year, `n` successive days, `n` successive months, `n` successive years or the eternity.
-The smallest unit for OpenFisca periods is the **month**.
+The smallest unit for OpenFisca periods is the **day**.
 Therefore:

 - All periods are presumed to start on the first day of their first month.
-- A period cannot be smaller than a month.
+- A period cannot be smaller than a day.

 An Instant is a specific day, such as a cutoff date.

 > Internally, periods are stored as:
 > - a start instant
-> - a unit (MONTH, YEAR)
+> - a unit (DAY, MONTH, YEAR)
 > - a quantity of units.

 ## Periods in simulations